NBISweden/excelerate-scRNAseq/session-integration/Data_Integration.md

 ## Seurat (anchors and CCA)

-First we will use the data integration ethod presented in [Comprehensive Integration of Single Cell Data](https://www.biorxiv.org/content/10.1101/460147v1).
+First we will use the data integration method presented in [Comprehensive Integration of Single Cell Data](https://www.biorxiv.org/content/10.1101/460147v1).